A new T-compatibility condition and its application to the discretization of the damped time-harmonic Galbrun's equation: Introduction

 Especially convenient for the analysis are the so-called \emph{divergence free finite elements}, meaning that the approximative solutions to the Stokes equations are exactly divergence free.
 However, note that there exist sophisticated techniques to construct such elements and not all \emph{divergence free finite elements} fit our needs.
-The pioneering work for \emph{divergence free finite elements} was set by Scott and Vogelius~\cite{ScottVogelius:85}, who established respective results (suitable for our purpose) in 2D for triangular quasi-uniform meshes with \emph{finite degree of degenerecy} and polynomial degree $k\geq 4$ (the quasi-uniformity is actually not necessary due to \cite{FalkNeilan:13}).
+The pioneering work for \emph{divergence free finite elements} was set by Scott and Vogelius~\cite{ScottVogelius:85}, who established respective results (suitable for our purpose) in 2D for triangular quasi-uniform meshes with \emph{finite degree of degeneracy} and polynomial degree $k\geq 4$ (the quasi-uniformity is actually not necessary due to \cite{FalkNeilan:13}).
 In three dimensions Zhang \cite{Zhang:11a} reported a generalization to uniform tetrahedral grids for $k\geq6$, and his results in \cite{Zhang:09} indicate that for general tetrahedral grids suitable orders are $k\geq8$.
 The application of convenient finite element spaces on specialized meshes generated by barycentric refinements (suitable for our purpose) received extensive attention and we refer e.g.\ to \cite{ArnoldQin:92,Zhang:05,GuzmanNeilan:18}.
 In general such schemes are related to respective discretizations of suitable deRahm complexes with high regularity \cite{ChristiansenHu:18,Neilan:20,GuzmanLischkeNeilan:20}.
 There exist also several results for elements on quadrilateral grids for which we refer to the bibliographies of \cite{JohnLinkeMerdonNeilanRebholz:17,Neilan:20}.
 Other approaches to construct \emph{divergence free finite elements} include enriched finite elements, nonconforming elements, discontinuous Galerkin methods and isogeometric methods.

 Although we will make use of the advantages of \emph{divergence free finite elements} in the analysis, we note that the more important property is the stable Stokes approximation.
-A comparison and analysis of different robust finite element discretizations for a simplified Galbrun's equation is presented in \cite{2205.15650}.
-An approximation with $H(\div)$-conforming finite elements is analyzed in \cite{2306.03496}.
+A comparison and analysis of different robust finite element discretizations for a simplified Galbrun's equation is presented in \cite{2205.15650}. {Approximations with $H(\div)$-conforming finite elements and DGFEMs are analyzed in \cite{2306.03496,Thesis_vB23,HallaLehrenfeldvanBeeck25}, employing the framework of the current article}.